NuriddinovMA/C-InterSecture/ReadMe.md

 Ini-file contains all neaded paramaters to performing (see example).
 The preprocessed contacts (`.initialContacts`-files) are stored using a simple tab-delimited text format:
 ```
 chr1 \ pos1 \ chr2 \ pos2 \ contacts \ min \ max \ coverages1 \ coverages2 \ distances
 ```
 The *min* and *max* columns reflect a range of contact deviation.
-The *cov1* and *cov2* columns reflect a Hi-C read coverage of contacted bin.
-The *dist* columns store a genome distance between contacted bins.
-If distances = -1000, this contact is interchromosomal.
+The *coverages1* and *coverages2* columns reflect a Hi-C read coverage of contacted bin.
+The *distance* columns store a genome distance between contacted bins.
+If *distances* = -1000, this contact is interchromosomal.

 ### Contact liftovering
 This step requires a pair of `.initialContacts`-files from compared species and a pair of files containing synteny map.